gelu314/Logo-Clustering/README.md

 We do a hybrid clustering algorithm to group logos by similarity.
-The algorithm is a combination of BIRCH with agglomerative clustering, for complexity reasons (we do a mini-clustering with BIRCH, which is linear, and then we do agglomerative clustering on these mini-clusters, which is quadratic in the number of mini-clusters, but we can controll this number).
-After preprocessing each image (most importantly rescaling it to 128x128), we embed it in a high dimensional euclidean space (1031 dimensions), where the first 512 entries represent the linearized HOG (histogram of oriented gradients, for edge recognintion) of the logo, the next 7 entries are the HU moments, and the rest of the 512 entries are a HSV histogram for color representation.
+The algorithm is a combination of BIRCH with agglomerative clustering, for complexity reasons (we do a mini-clustering with BIRCH, which is linear in the number of points, and then we do agglomerative clusteringon these mini-clusters, which is quadratic in the number of mini-clusters, but we can control this number).
+After preprocessing each image (most importantly rescaling it to 128px x 128px), we embed it in a high dimensional euclidean space (1031 dimensions), where the first 512 entries represent the linearized HOG (histogram of oriented gradients, for edge recognintion) of the logo, the next 7 entries are the HU moments, and the rest of the 512 entries are a HSV histogram for color representation.
+We also use dimensionality reduction, so that the visual features are represented in 100 dimensions, after which the clustering algorithm takes place

 To run this project: